 Avoid Common Mistakes when Selling Your Car

-Edited by Nerissa Avisado, Anonymous, Eng, Lynn and 2 others
+Edited by Nerissa Avisado, Eng, Lynn, Alma and 1 other

 There are many good reasons why a glossy, flawless and brand new car is something you would want.
 However, before going out ogling and inspecting the newest lines in the market, there is one thing you need to do without much fanfare: Dispose the outmoded car sitting in your garage for some cash that you can use to partly finance the unit you are planning to buy.

 If you have done this before, you may have developed the skills and the subtleties necessary to sell secondhand cars without losing a cent, and maybe even make some profit on the side.
 If this is your first time, watch out.
 If you are not careful, you stand to lose a lot of money when you commit costly mistakes.
 Ironically, even professional car vendors of used cars stumble once in a while.
 If you want a fair return on your investment or you would like to make some profit from the sale, you need to avoid the following common mistakes when selling your car.